-Make sure everyone in your family knows how to safely exit your home—by a main exit and an alternate one.
+Make sure everyone in your household knows how to safely exit your home—by a main exit and an alternate one.
 Be sure to consider your living situation.
-For instance, if you live in a high-rise building and have special needs, talk to your building manager or neighbours to make special arrangements, if necessary.
+For instance, if you live in a high-rise building and have accessibility needs, talk to your building manager or neighbours to make arrangements, if necessary.

 - Review safe exits from home and record them.

 Keep a list of emergency numbers at the ready and make sure all members of your household know where they are.
 Teach children when and how to dial 9-1-1 and other key numbers they may need to call.
 Here are some numbers you should consider having on this list:

 - 9-1-1 (where available)

 - family doctor

 - poison control

 - relatives & friends who can lend support in a crisis

 - utility companies

 Follow general household safety rules for smoke alarms, carbon monoxide detectors and fire extinguishers.
 More information on how many to have, where to place them, and how often to check and replace them can be obtained from your local fire department.